 Workshop participants are identified by our community-based facilitators and undergo a series of assessments before and after the healing workshops.

-The SRQ-20 is a mental health screening instrument developed by the World Health Organization (WHO) that has been used in many countries of the world including Guinea Bissau, Sudan, Ethiopia, Kenya, and South Africa, and which has also been widely used in Zimbabwe, including with torture survivors.
-We selected the SRQ-20 because it screens for a broader range of psychological disorders than measures focusing exclusively on post-traumatic stress disorder (PTSD) and depression.
+The SRQ-20 is a mental health screening instrument developed by the World Health Organization (WHO) that has been used in many countries of the world, including Guinea Bissau, Sudan, Ethiopia, Kenya, and South Africa, and which has also been widely used in Zimbabwe, including with trauma survivors.
+We selected the SRQ-20 because it screens for a broader range of psychological disorders, rather than measures focusing exclusively on post-traumatic stress disorder (PTSD) and depression.
 SRQ scores of 7 and above (>6) indicate that clients are in need of clinical support, while scores of 10 and above (>9) are considered to be severe cases.
 The tool also checks for suicidal ideations.

-Tree of Life facilitators conduct SRQ-20 screenings before healing workshops and also do a follow up assessment 3 months after the workshop.
+Tree of Life facilitators conduct SRQ-20 screenings before healing workshops, and also do a follow up assessment three (3) months after the workshop.
 Through the healing workshops, our goal is to help each individual on their healing journey by reducing their number of SRQ-20 symptoms over time.

 Zimbabwe Community Life Questionnaire (ZCLQ-20)

-A structured-assessment tool noting general demographics and incidents of trauma is also administered before the healing workshop.
+A structured-assessment tool noting general demographics and incidents of distress is also administered before the healing workshop.